cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

 ## Move Upstream

-This is where Protobuf comes in to simplify your life yet more.
+This is where Protobuf comes in to simplify your life even more.
 The same `StoredGame` can in fact be declared as:

 ```protobuf
 message StoredGame {